rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             raise exception.MigrationPreCheckError(msg)
 {% endhighlight %}

+#### Exploration 18

-We arrive now at the compute mananager on the destination to run checks against the chosen destination.
-From Nova API manager, to Conductor Manager, to Destination Compute.
-This method is just a redirect as we saw before from the way it is called via RPC, into a private method.
+The execution is now at the compute manager on the destination, ready to run checks against the chosen destination, moving from Nova API manager to Conductor Manager to Destination Compute.
+This method is just a redirect (called by using RPC) into a private method.

 *nova.compute.manager.check\_can\_live\_migrate\_destination* ->
 {% highlight python %}